Marci Foundation

 FOLLOW-UP

 After each mission, each patient gets added to a contact list and invited to join virtual education and therapy sessions online.
-The Organization’s local surgeon contacts, Dr. Adan and his team, follow-up with patients to perform post-op checks and exams, as needed.
+Marci Foundation's local surgeons, Dr. Adan and his team, follow-up with patients to perform post-op checks and exams, as needed.